szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Armor of Faith also add Armor Class and poison damage resistance (420)

 At the beginning of BGEE this spell is largely unremarkable and provides no protection of note to the cleric.
-Now it will at least provide a minor Armor Class bonus by default, which makes this spell the only one in vanilla BG that improves the Armor Class of the cleric other than Defensive Harmony (IIRC).
+Now it will at least provide a minor Armor Class bonus by default, which makes this spell the only one in vanilla BG that improves the Armor Class of the cleric other than Defensive Harmony.

 ### Make cure and cause wound spells other than Heal/Harm more worth using (450)